TheRioMiner/CsgoBetterExternalRaytrace/README.md

 # CsgoBetterExternalRaytrace
-Overriden maps pack for better external raytrace
+Overridden maps pack for better external raytrace

 This pack of maps was made by me for more improved raytracing, all static props are no longer transparent for tracing,